-What is the Stakeholder Analysis Matrix and Why Does It Matter?
+What is the Stakeholder Analysis Matrix and Does It Matter?

 • A strategic tool used to identify and analyze stakeholders in a project or organization